The Politics of Heroin in Southeast Asia: Premise

 Politics of Heroin documents CIA complicity and aid to the Southeast Asian opium/heroin trade.
-The book explained that most of the world's heroin was produced in the Golden Triangle and transported by the United States.
+The book explains that most of the world's heroin was produced in the Golden Triangle and, according to the work, transported with the complicity or indifference of United States government employees.

 It is transported in the planes, vehicles, and other conveyances supplied by the United States.
 The profit from the trade has been going into the pockets of some of our best friends in Southeast Asia.
 The charge concludes with the statement that the traffic is being carried on with the indifference if not the closed-eye compliance of some American officials, and there is no likelihood of its being shut down in the foreseeable future.

-Air America, covertly owned and operated by the CIA, was used to transport the illicit drugs.
+Air America, covertly owned and operated by the CIA, was allegedly used to transport the illicit drugs.

 The heroin supply was partially responsible for the perilous state of US Army morale in Vietnam.
 "By mid 1971 Army medical officers were estimating that about 10 to 15 percent of the lower-ranking enlisted men serving in Vietnam were heroin users."

 Having interviewed Maurice Belleux, former head of the French intelligence agency SDECE, McCoy also uncovered parts of the French Connection scheme used by the agency to finance all of its covert operations during the First Indochina War through control of the Indochina drug trade.

 Background

 The book was the product of eighteen months of research and at least one trip to Laos by Alfred W. McCoy.

-McCoy conducted "more than 250 interviews, some of them with past and present officials of the CIA He said that top-level South Vietnamese officials, including President Nguyen Van Thieu and Premier Tran Van Khiem, were specifically involved."
+McCoy conducted "more than 250 interviews, some of them with past and present officials of the CIA.
+He said that top-level South Vietnamese officials, including President Nguyen Van Thieu and Premier Tran Van Khiem, were specifically involved."

 McCoy wrote Politics of Heroin while seeking a PhD in Southeast Asian history at Yale University.
 Cathleen B. Read (a graduate student who spent time in the region during the war) and Leonard P. Adams II are also listed as co-authors.